DOCUMENTATION CENTER FOR THE HISTORY OF FASCISM

 -Group Members: Patrick Ormsby, Kevin Prenna

-The role of a documentation centre can be straightforward, but in this application – a documentation centre for the history of fascism – it becomes more complex, especially as we consider its place in Milan.
-The inherent dialectic between the role of a public building and the uncomfortable mark of fascism was resolved in the design through a dialectic process.
+A documentation center's role can be straightforward, but in this application – a documentation center for the history of fascism – it becomes more complex, especially as we consider its place in Milan.
+The inherent dialectic between a public building's role and the uncomfortable mark of fascism was resolved in the design through a dialectic process.

 Through a typological study of the archive function, we researched precedent examples where archive buildings – which are typically enclosed and private – are connected to public spaces within the building.
 For example, the Reims archive brings the public space into the foyer of the building.

-We also analysed the building within the context of Lazzaretto, which has a strong gridded layout, which is run through by Viale Tunisia, a direct connection between three economic areas of Milan – Corso Buenos Aires, Piazza della Repubblica and Porta Nuova.
+We also analyzed the building within the context of Lazzaretto, which has a strong gridded layout, which is run through by Viale Tunisia, a direct connection between three economic areas of Milan – Corso Buenos Aires, Piazza Della Repubblica, and Porta Nuova.
 All these areas are linked together by public transport.

-Hence, the massing of the building was derived from the presence of public spaces within the building, and how it could be accessed from the major thoroughfare of Viale Tunisia.
-The key feature of the building is the monumental stair, which links directly from the street to the open terrace on the first floor.
-Immediately, this area of the building is completely open to the public and provides transparency to the functions of the building.
+Hence, the building's massing was derived from the presence of public spaces within the building and how it could be accessed from the major thoroughfare of Viale Tunisia.
+The building's key feature is the monumental stair, which links directly from the street to the open terrace on the first floor.
+Immediately, this area of the building is completely open to the public and provides transparency to the building's functions.

-This effect of “opening” of the building for public use became the major design operation of the building, contrasting with the private archive spaces.
-This operation occurs on multiple levels – creating a loggia, a rooftop bar and a viewing platform.
+This effect of “opening” of the building for public use became the building's major design operation, contrasting with the private archive spaces.
+This operation occurs on multiple levels – creating a loggia, a rooftop bar, and a viewing platform.

-In addition, the building is completely enclosed without windows, except in the “opening” spaces, where windows provide natural light to the inside of the building.
-The duality of light and enclosed spaces reinforces the relationship between the archive and public functions of the building.
+Besides, the building is completely enclosed without windows, except in the “opening” spaces, where windows provide natural light to the building's inside.
+The duality of light and enclosed spaces reinforces the relationship between the building's archive and public functions.